Bridge Firewall Configuration

 Rule Status

-When defining a rule, it is enable by default.
+When defining a rule, it is enabled by default.
 In some cases, it is useful to just disable the rule, rather than removing it.

 set firewall bridge forward filter rule <1-999999> disable